-- 1) Students must ask the first supervisor for approval to defend their MSc Research before a Thesis Assessment Board. - 2) Upon approval by the first supervisor, the student can request the MSc Research exam with the Education Support Office.
-This request must be made at least five weeks before the envisioned exam date.

-- 3) The student must submit a well-organized copy of all digital files associated with the MSc Research work, in accordance with the Faculty ITC data management policy, at least two weeks before the exam date. - 4) When work has been done in cooperation with others, the supervisor must submit a written statement to the Thesis Assessment Board indicating the part of the work done by the student.
+- 1) Students must ask the first supervisor for approval to defend their MSc Research before a Thesis Assessment Board. - Upon approval by the first supervisor, the student can request the MSc Research exam with the Education Support Office.
+This request must be made at least five weeks before the envisioned exam date - 3) The student must submit a well-organized copy of all digital files associated with the MSc Research work, in accordance with the MSc research assessment procedure. - 4) When work has been done in cooperation with others, the supervisor must submit a written statement to the Thesis Assessment Board indicating the part of the work done by the student.